jreker/PWA-Example/README.md

 ## Build
 - Install dependencies: `npm install`
 - Build with: `npm run build:dev`
-- or run webpack dev server with: `npm run start:dev`
+- or run webpack dev server on port 80 with: `npm run start:dev`

 Have fun!